Contemplating Teams Backup

 No Microsoft Backups for Office 365 Data

 Apart from SharePoint Online, Microsoft doesn’t backup Office 365 services.
-Microsoft relies on its technology to protect data, so if you want a backup, you must use a third-party service.
+Microsoft relies on its technology (like native data protection for Exchange Online) to protect data, so if you want a backup, you must use a third-party service.
 There are many services available and generally there are no problems backing up or restoring mailbox and document data.
 Backup products for Exchange Online and SharePoint Online have roots in on-premises technology and the methods to move data in and out of mailboxes and sites are well understood.
 APIs, albeit never designed for cloud backups, are available, and everything works.
 Well, everything works until sensitivity labels and encrypted content are introduced into the mix, but that’s another discussion.

 Teams is a Cloud App